 Standards are statements of basic knowledge, understanding, and skills in music and music education that are necessary for success as a public-school Music Educator.
 Specifically, selected standards are addressed in each class and assessed by rubrics (i.e., an authentic assessment tool used to measure candidates' work and to get candidates to think about the criteria on which their work will be judged).
-Candidates must maintain a Music Education e-Portfolio in which they post one or more artifacts (e.g., papers, videos, projects) from each course will be required as demonstration that standards have been demonstrated and learned effectively (see Transition Points in Music Education Degrees, Appendix C).

-Specific Concentrations in Music Education (see Part VIII) candidates (you) choose (i.e., General /Choral, Instrumental, etc.) require different knowledge, understanding, and skills (hence, different rubrics and artifacts).
+Specific Concentrations in Music Education (see Part VIII) that candidates choose (i.e., General /Choral, Instrumental, etc.) require different knowledge, understanding, and skills.
 Candidates who can demonstrate the standards upon which a course is based will be excused from taking it.
 This allows each of you to meet degree and certification requirements more quickly, although additional credits may be needed to reach a total minimum of credit hours necessary for graduation.
 Initially you choose a specific concentration, however you may demonstrate additional standards from another concentration or change concentrations entirely (with permission of the Music Education Committee).